 Dear Nilima,

-Alternatively, you can accept the resignation and adjust the notice salary in his full and final settlement amount or proceed against him legally for recovery.
+It is advisable to have certified Standing Orders for your establishment.
+Alternatively, disciplinary action can be taken under the provisions of your State's model standing orders.
+You have the option to accept the resignation and adjust the notice salary in the full and final settlement amount or proceed with legal action for recovery.

 From India, Salem